 It is agreed that whenever a teacher retires or resigns from the system, they shall receive forty (\$40.00) dollars per day for all unused sick leave accumulated while employed by the North Huron Schools.

 15.8.
 PROFESSIONAL COMPENSATION

-The hourly rate, as established below, is to be utilized where a teacher performs duties, authorized by the Administration, that fall outside the provisions of this Agreement pertaining to extra duty pay.
-The hourly rate formula shall be as follows: Contract days times 7.5 hours = Total contract hours.
-Base contract divided by total contract hours equals hourly rate.
+The hourly rate, of \$30.00 per hour is to be utilized where a teacher performs duties, authorized by the Administration, that fall outside the provisions of this Agreement pertaining to extra duty pay.